AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 # Prepare for Kerberos-based single sign-on (SSO) from Power BI service to on-premises data sources

-Several items must be configured for Kerberos constrained celegation to work properly, including _Service Principal Names_ (SPN) and delegation settings on service accounts.
+Several items must be configured for Kerberos constrained delegation to work properly, including _Service Principal Names_ (SPN) and delegation settings on service accounts.

 ### Prerequisite 1: Install and configure the Microsoft on-premises data gateway